Your Lean Factory as a Showroom – Using Lean to Drive Sales

 This program has been so successful that in recent years they have harnessed staff (freed up from operations over the years through productivity improvements and automation) to consult to businesses outside their group, both domestically and internationally, to develop similar programs for their organization (if this is of interest, let us know and we’ll put you in touch).

 So, do you currently showcase your factory environment to clients?
 Are your operations at a high enough level that you can confidently invite prospective customers to walk the shop floor at any time?
 Are your people at every level and function within your organization confident and capable of interacting with visitors, dressed appropriately and well-versed in explaining their work content?
 Do you have a formal strategy in place for hosting visitors, or is this carried out in an ad-hoc manner?

-Especially for B2B companies, harnessing your factory as a showroom presents an enormous opportunity to build your company brand, develop stronger relationships with clients and support the business development team in driving sales.
+For both B2B and B2C companies, harnessing your factory as a showroom presents an enormous opportunity to build your company brand, develop stronger relationships with clients and support the business development team in driving sales.

 Paul Smith is a Director of Shinka Management, a lean training and consulting firm with clients in over 60 countries.
 Paul completed his engineering studies with a masters and PhD from Kyoto University, and has been mentored in lean management by some of Japan’s most notable lean practitioners including former Toyota factory managers.